-The Director of ESCP Europe’s Master of Science in Big Data & Business Analytics looked into the inventory of perishables with a PhD candidate and contributed to food preservation by introducing the novel concept of cross-perishability.
+The Director of ESCP’s Master of Science in Big Data & Business Analytics looked into the inventory of perishables with a PhD candidate and contributed to food preservation by introducing the novel concept of cross-perishability.

 “Faced with the challenges associated with sustainably feeding the world’s growing population, the food industry is increasingly relying on operations research techniques to achieve economic, environmental and social sustainability,” explains Information & Operations Management Professor Wei Zhou in an article on the theme of sustainable food supply chain.
 He published several others and even a book on inventory management and RFID-based solutions in supply chains.